 The women behind the organisation

-Along with Meave and Yvonne, Angela has also been involved with the organisation since its inception and has been key to supporting its evolution.
+Angela has been involved with the organisation since its inception and has been key to supporting its evolution.
 Angela is passionate about clear, honest, direct and respectful communication and loves working with others to help them raise their self-esteem.
 She is a qualiﬁed nutritional therapist and is keen to show people how they can experience the life-changing beneﬁts of optimum nutrition.
 Angela has over 30 years’ experience as a business consultant, running management development and business start-up training programmes.
-She currently works as a business manager in the NHS and works directly with Meave on the business aspects of Brilliant Women.
+She currently works as a senior programme manager in the NHS and works directly with Meave on the business aspects of Brilliant Women.

 Desiree MahonyPolicy Director